ultimaweapon/nitro/README.md

 - Use exception like Java or C# for error handling (no checked exception).
 - Nitro was designed for application programming rather than systems programming.

-The goal of Nitro is to be a modern OOP language with the productivity of Rust syntax.

 ## Different from Java or C#

 The main different is Nitro compiled to native code instead of Java bytecode or Common Intermediate